rte-france/Grid2Op/docs/makeenv.rst

 It has the following behavior:

-1) if you specify a full path to a local environment (containing the chronics and the default parameters), it will be used
+1) if you specify a full path to a local environment (containing the chronics and the default parameters), it will be used (see section :sec:`usage`)
-2) if you specify the name of an environmnet that you have already downloaded, it will use this environment (NB currently no checks are implemented if the environment has been updated remotely, which can happen if we realize there were some issues with it.)
+2) if you specify the name of an environment that you have already downloaded, it will use this environment (NB currently no checks are implemented if the environment has been updated remotely, which can happen if we realize there were some issues with it.)
 3) if you provided no arguments a default environment will be used: ``rte_case14_realistic``